vvaibhav08/flight_delays_prediction/README.md

 # Flight delay prediction model

 Machine learning pipeline for predicting whether a given flight will be delayed or not 2 hours before the scheduled departure.
+The analysis first defines what delay in flights are, and subsequently defines the target for modelling as a binary variable with the label being 1 when the calculated delay is more than 10 minutes, 0 zero for the delays less than or equal to 10 minutes.
+All the models are designed to predict whether a flight will be delayed or not 2 hours using information available at-most 2 hours before the scheduled departure of the flight.

+We calculated different features taking into various factors into account such that the past delays, the number of flights being flown earlier, static flight features such as the airplane type, terminal, destination region, scheduled day and hour of the flight.

 ## Data Exploration and modelling